I am currently acting as temporary head of the Accelerator Physics Group until a permanent appointee is in place.

 In addition to working on photocathodes I also play a role in the development of the VELA/CLARA facilities, including the new high repetition rate photoinjector.
 As part of the commissioning, I have responsibility for the measurement of momentum, momentum spread and dispersion along the accelerator.
+In addition, I act as Technical Co-ordinator for user exploitation experiments on the VELA/CLARA machine.

 Prior to transferring to ASTeC, I was manager of mid-range facilities at Daresbury Laboratory, which included the national centre for electron spectroscopy and surface analysis (NCESS) and the medium energy ion scattering facility (MEIS).
 Before that I had been a support scientist on the MEIS facility, which I helped to build and commission when I joined the laboratory in 1995.